Archives & Special Collections

 Mount Mary University Digital Collections

-Mount Mary Archives' digital presence is growing, aiming to document and make accessible a wide variety of its rich history for all researchers.
+Haggerty Library will maintain the university's digital collections, and its digital presence continues to grow.
+Staff will work with SSND Archives staff to document and make accessible a wide variety of its rich history for researchers.

 Click here to browse

-• New highlights include Harper Lee at Mount Mary and Student Life in the 1950s.
+• Harper Lee at Mount Mary and Student Life in the 1950s.

 • Hubert de Givenchy garments from the Fashion Archive, funded by the Stella Jones Foundation.

-• A wider selection of Fashion Archive garments, currently funded by a major grant from the Council on Library and Information Resources (CLIR).
+• A wider selection of Fashion Archive garments, funded by a major grant from the Council on Library and Information Resources (CLIR).
+Click here for the Digital Fashion Archive.

 Yearbooks of Yesterday

 Mount Mary also contributes to recollectionwisconsin.org, the state-wide collaborative effort to share Wisconsin's story online.
-Our digital yearbooks also appear there!
+Our digital yearbooks also appear there, as do much of our Digital Collections.
+Click here to view our contributions.

 Statement on Offensive Content in Mount Mary Yearbooks